nabilbo/keeper2/README.md

 ## About the Code
-In this part, we will only describe the Outlook App Source Code :
+We will only describe the Outlook App Source Code :

 * AppCompose : contains the Outlook App used to compose an email and save attachment into the external Storage.
 * AppRead : contains the Outlook App used to read attachment files.
 * Common : contains common features, ressources, ...
  * Services : web api consumption
- * Translations : contains language ressources in french and english.
+ * Translations : contains language ressources in French and English.
  * AngularApp.js : contains the angular app initialization, and routes.
  * Config.js : app configuration.